 From the time the subcontractor was last on the job till about 13 months, which is more than a year later, this had been going on.
 Then he receives a letter from the surety that says his claim was denied because the time had expired.
-So, the surety was just waiting out the claimant to avoid paying.
+The surety was just waiting out the claimant to avoid paying.

 So, know that if you are going to go through the claim process and you are going to entertain the requests of the surety, that the deadline you need to watch out for is by the tenth month of your last day of work.
 Again, you should not be waiting that long though.
-But if you have no made meaningful progress to get paid on a job by the surety, you need to start considering filing a lawsuit to pursue your claim.
+But if you have made no meaningful progress to get paid on a job by the surety, you need to start considering filing a lawsuit to pursue your claim.

 When Will I Get Paid?

 It is suggested that you practice what is called the 60/60 rule.
 This means that 60 days from your last work on the job, is when you need to start preparing your Notice of Nonpayment.
 You should not be waiting until the 87th day, because it takes time to be prepared and get delivered.
 So, at about Day 60 is when you should start the Notice of Nonpayment process.